GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 Let me first show you the implementation for when the API is supported.
-After negotiating the accepted mime types and file extensions, the central piece is calling the File System Access API's function showOpenFilePicker.
+After negotiating the accepted mime types and file extensions, the central piece is calling the File System Access API's function `showOpenFilePicker()`.
 This function returns an array of files or a single file, dependent on whether multiple files are selected.
 All that's left then is to put the file handle on the file object, so it can be retrieved again.